josaphinefalconer/AI-Safety-Writing-and-Research-/README.md

-# AI-Safety-Writing-and-Research-
+# Welcome to The Josaphine Collective
-This is where I house everything I have written about AI safety and governance.
+This is where I collect everything I write about on AI safety and governance.
 Some entries include framework examples.